henriquecastro/cordova-gigya/README.md

 ### Android

-On Android it is mandatory to use the native Facebook integration.
+On Android it is mandatory ([REF](http://developers.gigya.com/display/GD/Android#Android-LoggingintheUser)) to use the native Facebook integration.
 The Facebook SDK 4.7.0 is defined as a requirement and will automatically be installed when compiling your project.

+Be sure to define [add](http://developers.gigya.com/display/GD/Android#Android-AddingFacebookNativeLogin) and [activate](http://developers.gigya.com/display/GD/Facebook#Facebook-Phase2-ConfiguringFacebook'sApplicationKeysinGigya'sWebsite) the Native Facebook Login.

 ## Installing the plugin